 Forget the statistics, take good care of your employees and they’ll take good care of your customers.

 Your employees really don’t care about the quality of your sales pitch, your crafted marketing messages or corporate policies; if you want better service, make sure your employees are happy.
-And another great way of improving employee happiness is to use employee benefits like the ones offered by Big Sky Benefit Solutions that are flexible so that you can reward those staff with exactly what they like which makes them much more successful, you can start of by giving some employee benefits and move on from their.
+And another great way of improving employee happiness is to use employee benefits that are flexible so that you can reward those staff with exactly what they like which makes them much more successful, you can start of by giving some employee benefits and move on from their.

 There’s been a change in how business is done.
 Customers are in charge today and they know that they’re the focus of how business is done.
 Customer experience is at the core of business strategy, but who’s doing to make it happen?

 CEO’s Don’t Do Customer Service

 CEOs can’t manage every customer interaction.
 VP’s and managers can’t take every call or respond to every email, it’s just not realistic and your business won’t do well in the long term if they’re taking big part of the inbound customer service load.